ODIN: Open Data In Neurophysiology: Advancements, Solutions & Challenges: Looking ahead

 For open science to advance in neuroscience, it is critical to understand and address the needs of the community.
-This includes continuing to develop resources and tools that make open science practices easier to adopt for users of all backgrounds, while also ensuring that funding and incentives are in place to enable users to invest the time and effort that is still required.
 Table \ref{tab:community_needs} summarizes key community needs identified during the symposium.
+Most broadly, these include a need for improved resources and tools, including educational ones, that make open science practices easier to adopt for users of all backgrounds.
+However, another key need is for changes to funding and incentives that ensure users can invest the time and effort required to adopt open science practices.
+In particular, incentives that recognize and reward data sharing, collaborative model development, and interdisciplinary efforts are needed to build a truly open and innovative neuroscience research community.